groonga/groonga/doc/source/reference/types.rst

 ``Time``

-  日時を表す型であり、1970年1月1日0時0分0秒からの経過時間を、マイクロ秒単位で64bit符号付き整数により表現します。（デフォルト値: 0）
+  Date and Time, the number of seconds that have elapsed since 1970-01-01 00:00:00 by 64 bit signed integer. (default: 0)

-  :doc:`/reference/commands/load` コマンドで値を格納するときは、1970年1月1日0時0分0秒からの経過秒数を指定します。秒単位より詳細な日時を指定するには、小数を使います。
+  To store a value by :doc:`/reference/commands/load` command, specifies the number of elapsed seconds since 1970-01-01 00:00:00.
+To specify the detailed date and time than seconds, use the decimal.

 ``ShortText``

-  String of 4,095 or less bytes. (default "")
+  String of 4,095 or less bytes. (default: "")

 ``Text``

-  String of 65,535 or less bytes. (default "")
+  String of 65,535 or less bytes. (default: "")

 ``LongText``

-  String of 2,147,483,647 or less bytes. (default "")
+  String of 2,147,483,647 or less bytes. (default: "")

 ``TokyoGeoPoint``